hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

   Currently, the Trusted Ledger keeps the ledger meta-data state in secure memory only, i.e., it does not persist it.
   This means that on restart of the peer, the complete transaction-log has to be re-read and also limits how large the ledger meta state can be.
   In a future release, we will add secure storage of the meta-data state which will address both of these concerns and will provide better restart performance and better scalability.

-## Fabric Features Not (Yet) Supported

-***TODO: revisit for FPC Lite (and its constraints).
-Might be best moved to after architecture?***

-In order to focus the development resources on the core components of FPC, the MVP excludes certain Fabric features, which will be added in the future.

-- Multiple Implementations for a Single Chaincode -- a feature added in Fabric 2.0 -- is fundamentally incompatible for private chaincode like FPC where _all_ information flows have to be controlled: for FPC chaincodes to be considered equivalent they must be bit-for-bit identical in order to generate matching identities (i.e. MRENCLAVE).
-- Arbitrary endorsement policies
-- State-based endorsement
-- Chaincode-to-chaincode invocations (cc2cc)
-- Private Collections
-- Complex (CouchDB) queries like range queries and the like

 # Drawbacks